Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Finite free multiplicative convolution

 To give some context, recall that in free probability the free Poisson distribution (also called Marchenko-Pastur) has free cumulants equal to 1.
 As explained in Section \ref{sec:preliminaries}, the finite free analog is a normalized Laguerre polynomial, given explicitly by

 which satisfies that $\kappa_n^d(\lag)=1$, for $n=1,\ldots,d$.
-More in general, a free compound Poisson is a random variable whose sequence of free cumulants equals the sequence of moments of another random variable (see \cite[Section 12]{nica2006lectures}).
+More generally, a free compound Poisson is a random variable whose sequence of free cumulants equals the sequence of moments of another random variable (see \cite[Section 12]{nica2006lectures}).
 In this case, the finite free analog was introduced by Marcus in \cite{marcus}.

 Our next lemma, inspired by a well known result in free probability, shows that in the finite free setting, compound Poissons can also be obtained via the multiplicative convolution.